GuyRoosevelt/Joke.jpg.hta/README.md

 #### Semi-lethal/Lethal/Non-lethal
 How destructive the program is: Semi lethal means that some modifications are done, and does some damage, but the computer is still usable.
 Lethal is computer going boom boom (no more use afterwards), and non-lethal is that it doesn't do any real damage.
 #### Conrad/Mohorovičić/Gutenberg/Super-Lehmann
 The class of the program, gaging how severe it is.
 Like, how fast it can spread, the lethality, so on, so forth.
-This program is Gutenberg class
+This program is Gutenberg class.
+BTW, this is a Darling in the Franxx reference

 ### Notice!
 Don't rename the file!
 Or else it won't work!